• Bread Machine

 • Put the bread pan with the ingredients back into unplugged bread machine.

 • Plug in the bread machine.
-Enter the correct settings (1.5 lb, light color & basic bread) and press the “start” button.
+Enter the correct settings (1.5 lb, light color & basic/white bread) and press the “start” button.

 • When the bread machine has finished baking the bread, unplug the bread machine.